Menu

 Who Is Covered?

 The general rule is that everyone is covered.
-However, California law provides for some restrictions if a domestic worker does not work often or could be classified as an independent contractor.
+However, California law provides some restrictions if a domestic worker does not work often or could be classified as an independent contractor.

 Technically, only “full-time” domestic workers can receive workers’ compensation benefits.
 Thankfully for domestic workers, California’s definition of full-time is much less than the typical 40-hour workweek.